-Everyone recognizes our diets directly affect the health and working of our bodies.
+It’s common knowledge that our diets directly affect the health and working of our bodies.
 And while we may not eat right 100% of the time, most of us try to do what’s best for our bodies overall.
-Unfortunately, sometimes we aren’t as careful with what we feed our minds.
-The popularity of “Fifty Shades of Grey” with Christian women is just one example.
-And it shows in our spiritual health.
-However, the Bible shows a direct correlation between what we put into our minds and our outward actions:
+Unfortunately, we aren’t always as careful with what we feed our minds.
+And it shows – not only in our view of the world, but also in our spiritual health.

+What we put into our minds shapes our thinking.
 The way we think directly affects our character and behavior.
-What we put into our brains will impact our holiness.
 For instance, if we repeatedly and exclusively hear society’s view that God’s teaching on sexual relationships is outdated and waiting for marriage is ridiculous, then we are likely to have sex outside of marriage.
 But if we learn about God’s perfect design for sexuality and marriage and accept His Word as timeless truth, it’s more likely our behavior will line up with that thinking.

 What our culture considers “good, moral, and acceptable” is a far cry from the truth of God’s Word.
 When we watch, read, and participate in things out of line with God’s truth our thinking becomes desensitized.
 As our thinking shifts and conforms to the world our character and behavior will follow.

 The Bible shows the direct correlation between the way we think – our worldview – and our spiritual well-being.
 (See also, Do you have a Christian Worldview?)